 Taormina is located only about 50km (~30 miles) north of Catania and it is easily reached in under an hour from the city.
 There are several ways to get to Taormina that can be worth it depending on what you’re after for your day in this town.

-If you want to take the logistics and planning out of your Taormina, then consider taking this full-day tour from Catania.
-They will pick you up from your accommodation before taking you to explore the lava caves and extinct craters of Mt Etna.
+This full-day tour from Catania will pick you up from your accommodation before taking you to explore the lava caves and extinct craters of Mt Etna.
 You will then have a few hours in the afternoon to explore the highlights of Taormina.

 If you want to visit Taormina independently, then going by train is an excellent option.
 There are lots of trains that run between Catania Centrale and Taormina daily and the journey time is roughly an hour depending on the train you take.
 You can view schedules here.